nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `list /t [/a]`

 > Tasks that are marked done will not be shown by default.
-> An `/a` optional flag will request dowat to list all tasks, both marked done and not yet marked done.
+> An `/a` optional flag will request the TaskBook to list all tasks, both marked done and not yet marked done.

 Examples:
 * `list /t` <br>